Classical Guitar Technique Tips for Fingerstyle Players

 Then, ramp up the speed, maintaining these qualities.

 Any Small Improvement in Guitar Technique or Practice Will Compound Over Time

 If you decide to release a braced little finger, avoid extreme angles or any other of these fingerpicking technique tips, the results will compound over time.

 You’ll avoid common injuries, such as carpal tunnel syndrome and repetitive stress syndrome.
 You’ll enjoy practice sessions more because you’ll be more engaged with the fine details of your work.

-In this way, you’ll continue to improve.
+In this way, you’ll continue to improve your guitar skills.
 You’ll break through the “glass ceiling” that many self-taught players hit.
 You’ll see constant progress and discover new and useful techniques and practice strategies.